Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 * **Organization UUID**
 * **Organization Role** <br> Values can be "View", "Edit", "Rules_admin" or "Admin".

-> **Note:** Find the Organization UUID in the Contrast interface by impersonating the appropriate organization, and then going to **Organization Settings > Organization tab > General Information section**.
+> **Note:** Find the Organization UUID in the Contrast UI by impersonating the appropriate organization, and then going to **Organization Settings > Organization tab > General Information section**.

 #### Optional information